 Lawrence is a small university town of 92,000 people on about 34 square miles that was founded in 1854.

-Simple BBQ charcoal cooker and other outdoor amenities available (just let me know so I can set them up...or if I you don't ask, or I forget, they are in the garage...enter by side door....key provided)
+Simple BBQ charcoal cooker and other outdoor amenities (two bikes) available (just let me know so I can set them up...or if I you don't ask, or I forget, they are in the garage...enter by side door....key provided)

 free AT&T Uverse high speed wifi connection.

-When requesting to stay please let us know a little about who you are and why you are coming to Lawrence...this is not just a rental, but our home.
-When we are not here, we stay south of town...we married late so now have two homes...I rent it out because I believe in peer-to-peer connections and I use AirBNB whenever I travel.
+When requesting to stay please let us know a little about who you are and why you are coming to Lawrence...I rent it out because I believe in peer-to-peer connections and I use AirBNB whenever I travel.

-If you would prefer to just rent a room at a special rate, mostly during the school year, I am flexible...especially for scholars, researchers, etc. Just let me know and we can work something out.
+If you would prefer to just rent a room at a special rate, mostly during the school year, I am flexible...especially for students, researchers, etc. Just let me know and we can work something out.

 Upstairs: bedrooms have been renovated and painted in 2010.
 One of the bedrooms is 12'x13' with a queen (tatami mat wood-frame bed from Japan (very sturdy) with a thick futon and new memory foam topper;--goose down duvet with Egyptian cotton sheets; One drawer empty and about 2'-0" (or more) of closet space with lots of hangers of different types.

 One 10'x11' guest bedroom on west with double bed, memory foam topper mattress and down comforter (summer or winter weight according to the season) lots of pillows, dresser and closet always available.
 This is the real guest room...and on the very quiet side of the house overlooking the back garden.

 One 10'x11' bedroom with a single bed over the kitchen nook, a later addition, very sunny --I use it as a sewing room.
 There is an additional window energy efficient AC unit to mitigate the extra heat in summer.